myHuTao-qwq/HutaoFisher/README.md

 ---

 Refer to the work [genshin-auto-fish](https://github.com/7eu7d7/genshin_auto_fish) of 7eu7d7.
 On this basis, I refactored the whole code with C++, and made some changes, and did a little work:

+- Refactoring with C++: you can run the fisher without any prerequesits.

 - Refactored the casting rod judgment: abstract it into a trinary classifier (too close, too far, ok).
 In addition, the effect of camera height is eliminated by a certain approximation.